D'Angelo: 2001–2013: Personal struggles and delayed album

 D'Angelo's subsequent solo work was extensively delayed.
 Production for a full-length follow-up to Voodoo was stagnant, as he was working on and off mostly by himself during 2002.
 D'Angelo attempted to play every instrument for the project, striving for complete creative control similar to that of Prince.
 Russell Elevado described the resulting material as "Parliament/Funkadelic meets the Beatles meets Prince, and the whole time there's this Jimi Hendrix energy".
 However, those who previewed its songs found it to be unfinished.
 In the years that followed, D'Angelo's personal problems worsened, descending to drug and alcohol addiction.
 In January 2005 he was arrested and charged with possession of marijuana and cocaine.
 Various mugshots began circulating around the time, showing the singer looking overweight and unhealthy, in stark contrast to the muscular D'Angelo seen in promotion for Voodoo.
-In September 2005, a week after being sentenced on the drug charges, he was involved in a car accident, and was rumoured to be critically injured.
-However, a week after the crash a statement was issued by D'Angelo's attorney stating that he was fine continuing to say "He is anxious to finish the recording of his soul masterpiece that the world has patiently awaited.
+In September 2005, a week after being sentenced on the drug charges, he was involved in a car accident, and was rumored to be critically injured.
+However, a week after the crash a statement was issued by D'Angelo's attorney stating that he was fine, continuing to say, "He is anxious to finish the recording of his soul masterpiece that the world has patiently awaited."

 No more was revealed on the new album until 2007, when Questlove leaked an unfinished track on Triple J Radio in Australia.
 Entitled "Really Love", the track was an acoustic flavored jam with a laid back swing feel.
 The leak apparently soured relations between the two.
-D'Angelo released a CD/DVD compilation album entitled The Best So Far…, first released on June 24, 2008 on Virgin Records.
-The compilation features songs from his two previous studio albums, Brown Sugar and Voodoo, as well as rarities and a second disc, a DVD of previously unreleased videos.
+D'Angelo released a CD/DVD compilation album entitled The Best So Far…, first released on June 24, 2008, on Virgin Records.
+The compilation features songs from his two previous albums, Brown Sugar and Voodoo, as well as rarities and a second disc, a DVD of previously unreleased videos.
 Around the same time, the compilation was released digitally without the Erykah Badu and Raphael Saadiq featured songs, under the title Ultimate D'Angelo.